HIV in Canada: A primer for service providers

 Both latent and active TB can be cured with antibiotics taken for at least six months.
 Individuals who fail to fully adhere to the drug regimen can develop drug-resistant TB, making their care more complicated and increasing the chances that they will transmit drug-resistant TB to others.
 Multi-drug-resistant TB results in increased complications for treatment and care.
 Extensively drug-resistant TB is almost universally fatal.

-In Canada, there were 1,568 new active and re-treatment TB cases in 2014 (or a rate of 4.4 TB cases per 100,000 people).
-The majority of all reported TB cases in 2014 were among foreign-born Canadians (69%).
-In addition, 21% were among Canadian-born Aboriginal people and 10% among Canadian-born non-Aboriginal people.
+In Canada, there were 1,639 active TB cases in 2015 (or a rate of 4.6 TB cases per 100,000 people).
+The majority of all reported TB cases in 2015 were among foreign-born Canadians (71%).
+In addition, 17% were among Canadian-born Aboriginal people and 11% among Canadian-born non-Aboriginal people.
 There are pronounced disparities in TB rates between the provinces, with Nunavut having the highest rate of new reported cases in Canada.

 People with HIV are at greater risk of contracting TB because of their weakened immune system (the risk is estimated to be between 20 to 37 times greater in people living with HIV than among those without HIV infection).
 Furthermore, people with HIV are 10 times more likely to develop active TB than people without HIV.
 People with HIV are also more likely to have active TB outside the lungs.